Bharat-Genome-Database-BGDB/CoGe_Pipeline/group 8/README.txt

-🧬 Automated Bacterial Genome Functional Annotation Pipeline A comprehensive, automated pipeline for functional annotation of bacterial genomes using gene prediction, homology searching, and domain detection.
+Automated Bacterial Genome Functional Annotation Pipeline An automated pipeline for functional annotation of bacterial genomes (gene prediction, homology searching, and domain detection).

-📋 Overview
+Overview
 This pipeline provides a complete workflow for annotating bacterial genomes with:
 - Gene Prediction using Prodigal
 - Homology Search against SwissProt using DIAMOND